Hobart Service Legal Terms and Conditions

 4. Site Survey.

-- A call (“Call”) is defined as a services on a single piece of equipment that includes labor, travel, return trip charges, parts and standard shipping costs associated with the service.
+- A call (“Call”) is defined as a Service on a single piece of equipment that includes labor, travel, return trip charges, parts and standard shipping costs associated with the Service.
 Hobart may complete a Call in one trip or multiple trips.
 Should Services be performed on multiple pieces of equipment within the same visit, each piece covered by the Service Contract will be considered separate Calls.

 - Site (“Site) is defined as the physical location at which any the equipment is serviced.

 - A fixed call (“Fixed Call”) is a Call within an allotted total number of Calls purchased by Customer in the applicable Service Contract.

 - An excess call (“Excess Call”) is a Call in excess of the amount of Fixed Calls purchased by a Customer in the applicable Service Contract.
 Excess Calls shall be subject to different rates.